-Since March 2011, Syria has been in the throes of a conflict that has killed over 260,000 people and forced more than half of all Syrians to leave their homes.
-An estimated four million Syrians have sought refuge in neighbouring countries alone, including Turkey, Lebanon, Jordan, Iraq and Egypt.
+Since March 2011, Syria has been in the throes of a conflict that has forced more than half of all Syrians to leave their homes.
+An estimated 4.9 million Syrians have fled the country and more than 6 million are internally displaced.
 The crisis, described as the worst humanitarian disaster of our time, has caused untold suffering for Syrian men, women and children.